This post contains affiliate links.

 Leeks

 You might mistake leeks for green onions as they are quite similar to green onions.
 Leeks are a good bit larger and a bit milder with subtle sweet undertones.
-Leeks are also more fibrous than green onions, so they require longer cook times to become tender.
-The white and light green parts are typically eaten while the darkest ends of the stems are discarded.
+Leeks are also more fibrous than green onions, so they require longer cooking times to become tender.
+The white and light green parts are typically eaten, while the darkest ends of the stems are discarded.
 The ends are edible, but their bitter flavor often relegates them to the compost pile, leaving the rest to be enjoyed in soup, pasta, stir fry, and so much more.
 Give leeks a try in this Potato Leek Soup or perhaps on the grill in this Roasted Leeks recipe.
-For everything you need to know on how to select, store, cut, and more check out Leeks 101.

 Maui Onion